seek-oss/aec/README.md

 1. Install the example config by running `make install-config` or install your organisation's provided config into `~/.asak/`
 1. Modify the config file at `~/.awak/config` and update any values as needed (eg: `additional_tags`)

-[virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) whilst not required is very useful for switching into asak's virtualenv.
+[virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) whilst not required is very useful for switching into the asak virtualenv.

 ## EC2 Usage